anderkve/FYS3150/_sources/book/projects/project1.md

 ## Introduction
 The overall topic of this project is numerical solution of the one-dimensional Poisson equation.
 This is a second-order differential equation that shows up in several areas of physics, e.g. electrostatics.
-In future projects we will pay close attention to scaling of dimensionfull physics equations, but for this first project we start directly from the differential equation *after* scaling to dimensionless variables.
+In future projects, we will pay close attention to scaling of dimensionfull physics equations - but for this first project, we start directly from the differential equation *after* scaling to dimensionless variables.

 The one-dimensional Poisson equation can be written as